proteinreport/proteinreport.org/content/newswire/improved-nature-receives-safe-quality-food-certification/index.md

 ---
 title: "Improved Nature Receives Safe Quality Food Certification"
-date: 2020-05-19 16:12:01
+date: 2020-05-19 10:49:02
-lastmod: 2020-05-19 16:12:01
+lastmod: 2020-05-19 10:49:02
 slug: /improved-nature-receives-safe-quality-food-certification
 company: 1153
-description: "GARNER, N.C. – May 19, 2020––Improved Nature, a plant-based protein company, is proud to share that it has earned the Safe Quality Food Certification for its Nature’s PRIME™ products.
-The SQF Certification is a food quality and safety program that is globally recognized in the food industry.
-The SQF food safety and quality codes are designed to meet industry, consumer, and regulatory requirements for all sectors of the food supply chain."
+description: "Improved Nature, a plant-based protein company, is proud to share that it has earned the Safe Quality Food Certification for its Nature’s PRIME™ products."
-excerpt: "GARNER, N.C. – May 19, 2020––Improved Nature, a plant-based protein company, is proud to share that it has earned the Safe Quality Food Certification for its Nature’s PRIME™ products.
-The SQF Certification is a food quality and safety program that is globally recognized in the food industry.
-The SQF food safety and quality codes are designed to meet industry, consumer, and regulatory requirements for all sectors of the food supply chain."
+excerpt: "Improved Nature, a plant-based protein company, is proud to share that it has earned the Safe Quality Food Certification for its Nature’s PRIME™ products."
 proteins: [Plant-Based]
-products: [Meat, Ingredients]
+products: [Meat]
 topics: [Business]
 regions: [US & Canada]
 flags: [Press Release]